 Today starts a new series here on Life On This Planet: The 50 Best Bass Lines of All Time: Part 1.

-The following list is not in any particular order, except for the #1 pick. :) I have lots of songs to go through, so stay tuned for Part 2.
-Please enjoy.
+The following list is not in any particular order.
+I have lots of songs to go through, so stay tuned for Part 2 (now posted).
+Scroll down to the bottom for a Spotify playlist that collects the songs from this entire series.

 Bass Player: Eric Avery